ripienaar/free-for-dev/README.md

   * [staticforms.xyz](https://www.staticforms.xyz/) - Integrate HTML forms easily without any server side code for free.
 After user submits the form an email will be sent to your registered address with form content.
   * [Typeform.com](https://www.typeform.com/) — Include beautifully designed forms on websites.
 Free plan allows only 10 fields per form and 100 responses per month.
   * [WaiverStevie.com](https://waiverstevie.com) - Electronic Signature platform with a REST API.
 Receive notifications with webhooks.
 Free plan watermarks signed documents, but allows unlimited envelopes + signatures.
+  * [Wufoo](https://www.wufoo.com/) - Quick forms to use on websites.
+Free plan has a limit of 100 submissions each month.

 ## CDN and Protection